qrux/xlfs/README.md

 Prior to this, I've run RedHat and SuSE in production systems.
 It's frustrating to see more and more bloat go into these distributions, especially when it was always my intention to run them as servers.

 For example, in the last two versions of openSUSE, in order to install the Xen system, you had to install the X11 libraries.
 That's a ridiculous amount of bloat to accommodate a hypervisor.
-In addition, you had to install Python (which, itself, required X11).
+In addition, you had to install Python (which was the dependency that required X11).
 It seemed like there was no easy way to get rid of X11.

-Running a Xen cluster should place as few dependencies on Domain 0 (the priviledged Host OS in Xen) as possible; that way, the machine runs leaner and is easier to secure.
+Running a Xen cluster should place as few dependencies on Domain 0 (the priviledged Host OS in Xen) as possible; that way, the machine runs leaner, uses less disks space, and has a smaller attackable footprint.
 Requiring Dom0 to install X11 libraries, sound libraries, OpenGL libraries, and dozens of userland packages that never get used makes for a bloated system.

 In production systems, bloat makes backups take up more space and take longer to complete.
 Bloat can also be a source of security issues (the more code running, the more code exposed).
 It can also mean more bugs.
 Plus, if this bloat comes through a commercial packaging system, it can also mean more dependencies in the future, and difficulty separating updating specific packages (e.g., OpenSSL) if the vendor has not updated them through their online-update system.